dlasch089/luis-app/README.md

 ## Delete Team Member

 As a Team Lead I want to delete a team member so that they no longer show up in upcoming assignment creation

+## View Assignments

+As a Team Lead I want to see all past assignments of a team so that I can share the details with the members